Roseinfire/HtmlS/README.md

 ### Congratulations!
 You finished a short study. <br>
-Give the project a star, if you would like to see more features!
+Give the project a star, if you like to support the project. <br>
+Your support is really important!

 # Development
 The best way to take part in this project - leave a comment.<br>